nrpy/nrpy/README.md

 3. Install Charm++ following the instructions in [Charm++ documentation](https://charm.readthedocs.io/en/latest/charm++/manual.html#installing-charm).
 Then, go to `projects/superB_two_blackholes_collide` and open the Makefile.
 Replace `"~/charm"` in `CC = ~/charm/bin/charmc` with the path to your Charm++ installation directory.

 4. Type `make` to build.
-Type `./charmrun +p4 ./superB_two_blackholes_collide` to run with 4 processors for example.
+Type `./charmrun +p4 ./superB_two_blackholes_collide` to run with 4 processors, for example.
 As in a BlackHoles@Home project parameters can be changed and output from `out0d-conv_factor1.00.txt` and `out0d-conv_factor2.00.txt` can be analyzed using e.g., `gnuplot`.